 If you never had symptoms, you should isolate for 10 days after your first positive test.

 If you had a severe case of COVID-19 that required hospitalization, your healthcare provider may recommend isolating for longer.

-Not all tests are created equal and many people who actually have COVID-19 have consistently tested negative.
-If your first test was a rapid antigen test, the CDC recommends getting a PCR test to verify your results (CDC, 2020c).
+Not all tests are created equal, and some people who actually have COVID-19 have consistently tested negative.
+If your first test was a rapid antigen test, the CDC recommends getting a PCR test to verify your results (CDC, 2021c).